-Manual Transmission - If Equipped
+Manual Transmission

 Use only manufacturer's recommended manual transmission fluid.
-Refer to "Fluids, Lubricants, And Genuine Parts" in "Maintaining Your Vehicle" for further information.
+Refer to "Fluids And Lubricants" in "Technical Specifications" for further information.

 Check the fluid level by removing the fill plug.
-The fluid level should be between the bottom of the fill hole and a point not more than 3/16 in (4.76 mm) below the bottom of the hole.
+The fluid level should be between the bottom of the fill hole and a point not more than 3/16 of an inch (4.76 mm) below the bottom of the hole.